(Effective Fall 2017)

 - apply computer skills to forestry related software.

 - apply basic GIS/GPS technology to field applications.

-NOTE: MTH 180 and MTH 182 are recommended for Forest Technology students desiring to transfer to a four-year degree major.
+NOTE: MTH 180 is recommended for Forest Technology students desiring to transfer to a four-year degree major.

 The educational program in Forest Technology leading to an Associate of Applied Science in Forest Technology is accredited by the Society of American Foresters.